 Student conduct matters are resolved by the Office of Student Conduct and Community Standards (OSCCS).
-This Student Code of Conduct (Code) contains conduct expectations and standards, and an educational focus that embodies opportunities to demonstrate growth from mistakes, restorative justice, and sanctions inclusive of and advancing Cornell's educational goals.
+The Student Code of Conduct (Code) contains conduct expectations and standards, and the Student Code of Conduct (Procedures) articulates an educational conduct process that identifies opportunities for students to grow from mistakes through restorative justice practices, and sanctions that are inclusive of and advance Cornell's educational goals.

-The Code establishes Cornell's expectations applicable to all students and student organizations (including fraternities and sororities).
-The Code applies to Cornell's Ithaca and Geneva campuses, Cornell Tech, on any other property used for educational purposes, and on the property of a University-recognized or registered residential organization such as a fraternity or sorority.
+The Code and Procedures establish Cornell's expectations applicable to all students and student organizations.
+These expectations apply to Cornell's Ithaca and Geneva campuses, Cornell Tech, on the property of a University-recognized or registered residential organization such as a fraternity or sorority, and any other property used for educational purposes.
 The Code will apply regardless of the location of the conduct when: